harshiniakshaya/React-Projects/CRUD/README.md

 #### How to run?
 - Open client and server folders integrated terminals seperately
-- in client integrated terminal --> run npm run dev
+- In client integrated terminal --> run npm run dev
-- in server integrated terminal --> run npm start
+- In server integrated terminal --> run npm start
 - The CRUD Application can be accessed from http://localhost:5173/